comp-machine-learning-spring2021/portfolio-HelenaSG/Music Genre Classification/README.md

 ## :musical_note: Conclusion

 In this project, I built a machine learning model using sklearn implementations to label the genres of each song.
-I performed cross-validation to choose between kNN, SVM, Random Forests and Decision Trees.
+I performed cross-validation to choose between kNN, SVM, and Random Forests.
 Based on the results, I selected the Random Forests.
 After tuning its hyperparameters, I retrained the model and tested the general accuracy of the final model on the test set.
 The model achieved 91.06%  accuracy.